mtpereira/backshop-ansible-101/slides/md/slides.md

 ### Variables and Facts - `4/playbook.yml`

   - Variables are automatically included from `group_vars/`
-  - Hierarchy on groups defines variables priority
+  - Variables priority defined by the groups' hierarchy
   - "Namespaces" on vars help us avoiding collisions and identifying associated tasks

 ---